Skip to main content

 • ANC is basically just passthrough reduction, not real active cancellation

-• Call quality is average in windy conditions
+• Call quality drops in windy conditions

 • No wireless charging